benkoger/gazelle-identification/README.md

           +train
           +eval
       ```
-      First, we need to create the all the nessesary files:
+      First, you need to create all the nessesary files:

        **label_map**

       label_map is a .pbtxt file which describes the object classes.
-In this, the simplest case, we only have two classes: gazelle head; not gazelle head.
+In this, the simplest case, you only have two classes: gazelle head; not gazelle head.
 This is the corresponding label_map file:
       ```
       item {
         id: 0